 Whisper.cpp (Metal/CUDA)~5-15x RTFConsumer GPUYes

 NVIDIA’s 3,386x is batch=128 on a $10,000 GPU.
 Groq’s 299x doesn’t include network round-trip.
-46x on a consumer RTX 3090, fully offline, with results pasted into your active app in 11ms is a different category than server benchmarks.
+53x on a consumer RTX 3090 and ~40x on an M3 MacBook, fully offline, with results pasted into your active app in 3ms is a different category than server benchmarks.
+For reference, raw Whisper on CPU sits around 5-15x real-time on the same hardware.

 This was a collaboration between me and Claude Opus from start to finish.
 The pattern that worked was iterating fast: benchmark, find the bottleneck, fix it, benchmark again.